david-gimeno/LIP-RTVE/README.md

 5. Once activated the conda environment, run the following command: ```./main.sh $RTVE2018_path```

 ### CITATION

+If you use the LIP-RTVE database in your research, please consider citing the following paper:

 ```
 @InProceedings{liprtve2022lrec,
   author = {Gimeno-Gómez, David  and  Martínez-Hinarejos, Carlos-D.},